simonpercic/ResponseEcho/README.md

 ## Error handling

-Since it's meant to be used in conjunction with OkLog, there is no error handling.
+Since JsonEcho is a development tool designed to be used in conjunction with OkLog, there is no error handling.
 On (any) error, the app will do a HTTP redirect back to this page.

 ## License